charlesfrye/charlesfrye.github.io/_posts/2017-08-17-linear-algebra-for-neuroscientists.markdown

 Since our output neurons
 (in orange)
-are not connected to each other, we can repeat the same stimulation epxeriment we used on Neuron a above to get the synaptic weights from Neuron to each of our output neurons.
+are not connected to each other, we can repeat the same stimulation experiment we used on Neuron $$a$$ above to get the synaptic weights from Neuron 1 to each of our output neurons.

 That is,
 we stimulate Neuron 1 to fire at a unit rate